 1. Local filers organize with the local election official, usually the city or town clerk, by filing the M101 form.
-Even candidates without a committee file the M101.
+Even candidates without a committee file the M101, but check the "candidate only" box.

-3. In towns, file the M102 campaign finance form eight days before the election and 30 days afterward.
+4. In towns, file the M102 campaign finance form eight days before the election and 30 days afterward.
+A pre-preliminary report is due if a candidate's name appears on a preliminary ballot.
 The reporting period dates can be calculated here.

 - Guide for Local Election Officials.